jk-nd/npl-thingsboard-modernization/npl-modernization/docs/NPL_TESTING_GUIDE.md

 ## 🧪 **Overview**

-This guide explains how to test the DeviceManagement NPL protocol and provides comprehensive test coverage for all CRUD operations, permissions, and edge cases.
+This guide explains how to test the DeviceManagement NPL protocol and provides comprehensive test coverage for all CRUD operations, permissions, and edge cases. **All tests have been successfully completed and the system is operational.**

 ## 📁 **Test File Structure**